Creating resources for varying screens

 Create varying density resources with Android Asset Studio

 The creation of these bitmaps of various densities can be a bit tedious.
 As such, Google has created an online utility that can reduce some of the tedium involved with the creation of these bitmaps called the Android Asset Studio.

 This website will help with creation of bitmaps that target the four common screen densities by providing one image.
 Android Asset Studio will then create the bitmaps with some customizations and then allow them to be downloaded as a zip file.

 Tips for multiple screens

 Android runs on a bewildering number of devices, and the combination of screen sizes and screen densities can seem overwhelming.
 The following tips can help minimize the effort necessary to support various devices:

-Only Design and Develop for What you Need – There are a lot of different devices out there, but some exist in rare form factors that may take a lot of effort to design and develop for.
+Only design and develop for what you need – There are many different devices out there, but some exist in rare form factors that may take significant effort to design and develop for.
 The Screen Size and Density dashboard is a page provided by Google that provides data on breakdown of the screen size/screen density matrix.
 This breakdown provides insight on how to development effort on supporting screens.

 Use DPs rather than Pixels - Pixels become troublesome as screen density changes.
 Do not hardcode pixel values.
 Avoid pixels in favor of dp (density-independent pixels).

 Avoid AbsoluteLayout Wherever Possible – it is deprecated in API level 3 (Android 1.5) and will result in brittle layouts.
 It should not be used.
 Instead, try to use more flexible layout widgets such as LinearLayout, RelativeLayout, or the new GridLayout.

 Pick one layout orientation as your default – For example, instead of providing the alternate resources layout-land and layout-port, put the resources for landscape in layout, and the resources for portrait into layout-port.